Ira Middleswarth & Son, Inc.: In popular culture

 In 2014 a product placement company reached out to Middleswarth for product to be used in upcoming projects.
 Middleswarth was later told a bag of their chips was to be featured in the upcoming Rocky film series release, Creed.
 However, the scene featuring the chips was later scrapped and didn't make it into the film.

-In 2015 a bag of Middleswarth Bar-B-Q Potato Chips was featured multiple times in the background of shot in ABC's hit comedy Modern Family.
+In 2015 a bag of Middleswarth Bar-B-Q Potato Chips was featured multiple times in the background shot in ABC's hit comedy Modern Family.